pablo-meier/Pablog/pages/About-Site.md

 ### Hosting

 After the above and I switched to static sites, I put my files into a [Linode][48].
-This worked a bit S3 (push the diff) except it was more like an EC2 instance with raw nginx.
-It was probably the simplest stack I've run.
+It was probably the simplest stack I've run until I landed back on S3.

 Two years ago, as containers were blowing up, I thought I'd learn them with this site.
 The most ridiculous thing I ever did was host this on Google Cloud (my old